Through The Fibro Fog

 Jump to Recipe Print Recipe

-Mocktails are fun and easy to make, and there are so many flavours to try such as my cantaloupe mocktail and rhubarb mocktail!
+Mocktails are fun and easy to make, and there are so many flavors to try such as my cantaloupe mocktail and rhubarb mocktail!
 Enjoy for summer BBQs, a weekend treat or for family celebrations.

 If you love the apple ginger combo, then check out my apple ginger juice which is a fun and healthy breakfast idea!